state-spaces/s4/README.md

 ### LSSL

-The LSSL is an old version of S4.
+The LSSL is the predecessor of S4.
 It is currently not recommended for use, but the model can be found at `src/models/sequence/ss/lssl.py`.

 It can be run with `model/layer=lssl` or `model/layer=lssl model.layer.learn=0` for the LSSL-fixed model which does not train A, B, or dt.